Movie Theatre Business Model | How do Movie Theatres Make Money

 As the name suggests, this is a contract of sale.
 The distributor buys the whole produced movie and all its rights.
 So lawfully, the distributor is the owner of the project.
 He is free to choose whatever medium he wants to use for the distribution.
 All the profits or losses earned or incurred are solely owned by him.

-Commission is the typical model which many producers follow.
+The commission is the typical model that many producers follow.
 They sort of hire a distributor to spread the movie.
-The distributor in lieu of his services asks for a fee or commission.
+The distributor instead of his services asks for a fee or commission.
 In this case, he does not share profits or losses, he is just entitled to the negotiated commission.
 Risk still is left with the producer.
 However the film performs, the distributor is entitled to his fee anyway.

 Here is a basic typical sharing agreement terms and conditions.
 Take note that this is just to be taken as an example.
 Agreements can be changed and made with further discussions and debates between the distributor and exhibitor.

-We just learnt how the movies of our beloved stars travel to the nearest theatre screen.
+We just learned how the movies of our beloved stars travel to the nearest theatre screen.
 This is a huge step, once distributed, the movie is ready for its trial.
-It is ready for critics and reviews of any sort.
+It is ready for criticism and reviews of any sort.

 With this onset, cinema halls are ready to be flooded with people.
 People like you and me who love the movie-watching experience.
-This turns the cash making wheel.
-Here we are going to look at some of the most commonly seen revenue-generating sources for a cinema hall.
+This turns the cash-making wheel.
+Here we are going to look at some of the most commonly seen revenue-generating sources for a cinema business:

 Tickets